 To stop children from being abused and exploited by police, Preyar highlights the need for legal education.
 “You can't teach what you don't know.
 If something happens, instead of asking for a parent, kids should ask to speak with a lawyer,” says Preyar.

 Continuing, she reveals, “parents and guardians mean well, but they give children poor legal advice”.
 The former law professor mentions how common it is to hear adults say, “tell the truth” or “tell them what they want to hear”.
 Unfortunately, this type of advice lands too many black and brown people behind bars.

-Preyer confidently states, “there is power in prevention.
+Preyar confidently states, “there is power in prevention.
 I developed a board game to prevent teens from getting caught up in criminal court.”

-Preyer then emphasizes the importance of learning from our nation's history of false confessions, like the Exonerated Five (formerly Central Park Five) and the Jon Burge torture victims.
+Preyar then emphasizes the importance of learning from our nation's history of false confessions, like the Exonerated Five (formerly Central Park Five) and the Jon Burge torture victims.
 Her interactive board game “teaches players their Constitutional rights, how to interact with police safely, and how to avoid criminal courts.”

 Sadly, research has shown increasing police training doesn’t reduce the use of force by law enforcement.
-Preyer states, “people who feel powerless respond in desperate ways.
+Preyar states, “people who feel powerless respond in desperate ways.
 They run.
 They panic.
 They become paralyzed with fear.”
 She continues, saying, “Trials & Triumph gives civilians confidence to safely assert their rights and strategies to make all police encounters uneventful.”

-After seeing countless, preventable police encounters with kids and teens, April Preyer found ways to provide accurate advice to those who need it most.
+After seeing countless, preventable police encounters with kids and teens, April Preyar found ways to provide accurate advice to those who need it most.
 The experienced legal professional devolved life-changing solutions to solve a 200- year-long problem for black and brown youth.